The Top 5 KPIs Every Plant Manager Should Track

 Optimize performance.
 Improve output.
-Make smarter hiring decisions.
+Make smarter workforce decisions.

-Here are the Top 5 KPIs every Plant Manager should be watching closely:
+Here are the top 5 KPIs every Plant Manager should be tracking closely in 2026.

 1. Overall Equipment Effectiveness (OEE)